-- The award for Image of Nursing will be presented to the student(s) who exemplifies a positive professional image of nursing. - The Nightingale Award is a unique award chosen by the graduating cohort, who choose one nursing student whom they feel epitomizes the art and science of nursing.
+- The award for Image of Nursing will be presented to the student(s) who exemplifies a positive professional image of nursing. - The Nightingale Award is a unique award chosen by the graduating cohort, who choose one nursing student whom they feel epitomizes the art and science of nursing

-Projected Student Expenses \ During Nursing Sequence Courses (updated 2/2022)

-\All fees and tuition are subject to change each academic year.
+Projected Student Expenses \ During Nursing Sequence Courses (updated 2/2022) \All fees and tuition are subject to change each academic year

-Physical (required to start clinical) Student's expense

-Physical exam, immunizations, and verification of health status

-compatible with the responsibilities of a nursing career.

-Urine Drug Screen Testing / Background Check / Immunization Tracking Student's

-expense

-Uniforms for clinical Student's

-Navy scrubs, shoes, hose, etc. for clinical (Available at campus bookstore) expense

-Nursing Supplies Student's

-Stethoscope, watch with second hand, penlight, bandage scissors, calipers, etc. expense

-Parking fee for clinical Student's

-(some clinical facilities charge a parking fee) expense

-Graduation expenses

-nursing cap (optional) \$ 18.00

-Transcript fee \$ 10.00

-(to be sent to the State Board of Nursing)

-Fingerprinting \$44

-State Board Application fee \$40 waived, National Council NCLEX fee \$ 200.00
+Physical (required to start clinical) Physical exam, immunizations, and verification of health status compatible with the responsibilities of a nursing career.
+Student's expense Urine Drug Screen Testing / Background Check / Immunization Tracking Student's expense Uniforms for clinical Navy scrubs, shoes, hose, etc. for clinical (Available at campus bookstore) Student's expense Nursing Supplies Stethoscope, watch with second hand, penlight, bandage scissors, calipers, etc. Student's expense Parking fee for clinical (some clinical facilities charge a parking fee) Student's expense Graduation expenses nursing cap (optional) \$ 18.00 Transcript fee (to be sent to the State Board of Nursing) \$ 10.00 Fingerprinting \$44 State Board Application fee \$40 waived, National Council NCLEX fee \$ 200.00